Split Rock Lighthouse State Park in Lake County, Minnesota — The American Midwest (Upper Plains)

 The keepers continued to use the hoist until 1915, when a storm blew over the engine.
 The next year a tramway was built on the other side of the lighthouse.
 The hoist engine and derrick were dismantled and sold.

 You can see a "twin" of the hoist engine in the visitors' center.

 Marker series.
 This marker is included in the Minnesota Historical Society marker series.

 Other nearby markers.
+At least 3 other markers are within walking distance of this marker.
 The Gales of November (here, next to this marker); Anchor of the Madeira (about 300 feet away, measured in a direct line); Geology of Minnesota (approx. 0.6 miles away).